SaulMagnusson/aws-cdk-go-example-static-site/README.md

 - awscertificatemanager
 - awsroute53

-##Deploy
+## Deploy

-Th variables DOMAIN_NAME and ASSET_PATH must be filled in manually.
-DOMAIN_NAME must be a domain name the user owns (example.com) and it must have a hosted zone with only the original NS and SOA records in it.
-The certificate will be automatically validated from this zone and a new record will be created in it pointing to the cloudfront distribution.
+Fill in the variables DOMAIN_NAME and ASSET_PATH.

+DOMAIN_NAME must be a domain name that the user owns (like example.com) and it must have a Hosted Zone in Route53 containing only NS and SOA records.

-ASSET_PATH contains the path on the users local directory to the html files for the static site that will be uploaded to an S3 bucket.
+ASSET_PATH is a local directory containing files for the static site.
+These files will be deployed to an S3 bucket.

-This code requires a bootstrapping step where local files are uploaded into a staging bucket.
-The staging bucket is named after a hash of the source files, making this a one time step unless the source files change.
-This bucket will also contain ~10MiB of aws-cli files.
+This code requires a bootstrapping step where the local files are first uploaded into a staging bucket.
+The staging bucket name is a hash of the source files, making this a one time step unless the source files are changed.
+This bucket also contains ~10MiB of aws-cli files.

+The following commands will deploy a secure static site:

 ```
 cdk bootstrap